Changissnz/selfinterest/README.md

 leanings in the context of socio-political media.
 There are the ends that need to be preserved in most cases, except for in ones such as those involving projectiles.
 Currency is an example of the efficiency that human beings have aimed for in their interactions of material and socio-political gains.
-Currency typically weighs less than the material exchanged for it, and cannot be compared with services that are compensated for with currency.
+Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated for with currency.
 Yet, in ordered societies, the official economy operates by currency rather than arbitrary barter.
 Currency is a medium that represents the value of all products or services of value, and the power above it that is the terms of the valuation market is the base of support for the continuation of the currency as the medium for the ends of value through exchange and possession.
 Perhaps this is one of the reasons why the possession or control of currency cannot be guaranteed to be for the "will of the people"; however, the "will of the people" is a topic outside the confines of discussion on media.